On the Complexity of Random Satisfiability Problems with Planted Solutions: Introduction

 Bogdanov and Qiao \cite{bogdanov2009security} show that an SDP-based algorithm of Charikar and Wirth \cite{CharikarWirth:04} can be used to find the input (which is the planted assignment) for any predicate that is {\em not} pairwise-independent using $m=O(n)$ such evaluations.
+The same approach can be used to recover the input for any $(r-1)$-wise (but not $r$-wise) independent predicate using $O(n^{r/2})$ evaluations~\cite{applebaum2016cryptographic}.

+Another important family of algorithms for recovering the planted assignment in Goldreich's PRG is algebraic, based on Gaussian elimination and its generalizations~\cite{mossel2006varepsilon,ApplebaumLovett15}.
+These attack algorithms are not captured by the framework of statistical algorithms we work with in this paper.
+While algebraic approaches also apply to planted satisfiability problems, almost all planting functions $Q$ (in a measure-theoretic sense) are resilient against such algorithms, and any planted satisfiability problem can be made resistant by adding an $\eps$-fraction of uniformly random constraints.

-The same approach can be used to recover the input for any $(r-1)$-wise (but not $r$-wise) independent predicate using $O(n^{r/2})$ evaluations (the folklore birthday ``paradox"-based reduction to $r=2$ is described in \cite{o2013goldreich}).
-Nearly optimal integrality gaps for LP and SDP hierarchies were recently given for this problem \cite{o2013goldreich} (and references therein) for $\Omega(n^{r/2-\eps})$ evaluations of the predicate.
-The assumption that recovering the planted assignment in this problem is hard has been used extensively in complexity theory and cryptography \cite{Alekhnovich11a,goldreich2000candidate, ishai2008cryptography, applebaum2010public, applebaum2012pseudorandom}, and the hardness of a decision version of this planted $k$-CSP is stated as the DCSP hypothesis in \cite{barak2013optimality}.
+The assumption that recovering the planted assignment in this problem is hard for some predicate has been used extensively in complexity theory and cryptography \cite{Alekhnovich11a,goldreich2000candidate, ishai2008cryptography, applebaum2010public, applebaum2012pseudorandom}, and the hardness of a decision version of this planted $k$-CSP is stated as the DCSP hypothesis in \cite{barak2013optimality}.
+Applebaum~\cite{applebaum2012pseudorandom} reduced the search problem (finding the planted assignment) to the decision problem (distinguishing the output from uniformly random).
+Our lower bounds below will be for this second, a priori easier, task.